Travelogue

 The first lion encounter did not unfold as I pictured it.

-Our first evening in the Masai Mara, after a hot, bumpy drive from Nairobi, our guide George wants to give us a taste of the days to come.
-We climb into the van and set off.
+Our first evening in the Masai Mara, our guide George wants to give us a taste of the days to come.
+We'd just settled into the lodge after a hot, bumpy, 6-hour drive from Nairobi, but we climb into the van and set off.

 Against rolling hills and golden hour light, we spot our first zebras, gazelles, giraffes.
 All breathtaking, but I want lions.
-When you book a safari, months or years in advance, it's all you can think about: the pride silhouetted against a dramatic African sunset, cubs frolicking, mom and dad taking slow, regal steps toward us (and the camera).
+When you book a safari, months or years in advance, it's all you can think about: the pride silhouetted against a dramatic African sunset, cubs frolicking, mom and dad taking slow, regal steps toward you and your camera.

-The walkie-talkies crackle and pop; George accelerates and yells at us to hang on.
+The walkie-talkie crackles and pops; George accelerates, and yells at us to hang on.

-George pulls closer and we get our first glimpse of the lioness.
-Our second dose of reality is arguably much funnier: while this encounter will be one I remember forever, it won't be for its majesty.
-She's rolling around in mild pain under a bush — groaning, burping, farting.
+George pulls closer and we get a glimpse of the lioness.
+Our second dose of reality sets in, and it's arguably much funnier: she's rolling around in mild pain under a bush — groaning, burping, farting.
 Too much for dinner, having gorged on some unfortunate creature in a lesser position on the food chain.
+While I'll remember this first impression forever, it won't be for its majesty.
+Nature always keeps it real.

 The first lion encounter did not unfold as I pictured it.

-Our first evening in the Masai Mara, after a hot, bumpy drive from Nairobi, our guide George wants to give us a taste of the days to come.
-We climb into the van and set off.
+Our first evening in the Masai Mara, our guide George wants to give us a taste of the days to come.
+We'd just settled into the lodge after a hot, bumpy, 6-hour drive from Nairobi, but we climb into the van and set off.

 Against rolling hills and golden hour light, we spot our first zebras, gazelles, giraffes.
 All breathtaking, but I want lions.
-When you book a safari, months or years in advance, it's all you can think about: the pride silhouetted against a dramatic African sunset, cubs frolicking, mom and dad taking slow, regal steps toward us (and the camera).
+When you book a safari, months or years in advance, it's all you can think about: the pride silhouetted against a dramatic African sunset, cubs frolicking, mom and dad taking slow, regal steps toward you and your camera.

-The walkie-talkies crackle and pop; George accelerates and yells at us to hang on.
+The walkie-talkie crackles and pops; George accelerates, and yells at us to hang on.

-George pulls closer and we get our first glimpse of the lioness.
-Our second dose of reality is arguably much funnier: while this encounter will be one I remember forever, it won't be for its majesty.
-She's rolling around in mild pain under a bush — groaning, burping, farting.
+George pulls closer and we get a glimpse of the lioness.
+Our second dose of reality sets in, and it's arguably much funnier: she's rolling around in mild pain under a bush — groaning, burping, farting.
 Too much for dinner, having gorged on some unfortunate creature in a lesser position on the food chain.
+While I'll remember this first impression forever, it won't be for its majesty.
+Nature always keeps it real.

 The first lion encounter did not unfold as I pictured it.

-Our first evening in the Masai Mara, after a hot, bumpy drive from Nairobi, our guide George wants to give us a taste of the days to come.
-We climb into the van and set off.
+Our first evening in the Masai Mara, our guide George wants to give us a taste of the days to come.
+We'd just settled into the lodge after a hot, bumpy, 6-hour drive from Nairobi, but we climb into the van and set off.

 Against rolling hills and golden hour light, we spot our first zebras, gazelles, giraffes.
 All breathtaking, but I want lions.
-When you book a safari, months or years in advance, it's all you can think about: the pride silhouetted against a dramatic African sunset, cubs frolicking, mom and dad taking slow, regal steps toward us (and the camera).
+When you book a safari, months or years in advance, it's all you can think about: the pride silhouetted against a dramatic African sunset, cubs frolicking, mom and dad taking slow, regal steps toward you and your camera.

-The walkie-talkies crackle and pop; George accelerates and yells at us to hang on.
+The walkie-talkie crackles and pops; George accelerates, and yells at us to hang on.

-George pulls closer and we get our first glimpse of the lioness.
-Our second dose of reality is arguably much funnier: while this encounter will be one I remember forever, it won't be for its majesty.
-She's rolling around in mild pain under a bush — groaning, burping, farting.
+George pulls closer and we get a glimpse of the lioness.
+Our second dose of reality sets in, and it's arguably much funnier: she's rolling around in mild pain under a bush — groaning, burping, farting.
 Too much for dinner, having gorged on some unfortunate creature in a lesser position on the food chain.
+While I'll remember this first impression forever, it won't be for its majesty.
+Nature always keeps it real.

-She's rolling around in mild pain — groaning, burping, farting
+She's rolling around in mild pain under a bush — groaning, burping, farting

-She's rolling around in mild pain — groaning, burping, farting
+She's rolling around in mild pain under a bush — groaning, burping, farting

-She's rolling around in mild pain — groaning, burping, farting
+She's rolling around in mild pain under a bush — groaning, burping, farting

 Full trip report coming soon.